Paxy/SmartESS-proxy/README.md

 Aim of the project is to adopt PowMr WiFi Plug Pro to send data over MQTT to HASS beside SmartESS cloud.
 It is achived by running SmartESS-proxy and poisoning DNS ess.eybond.com to point to the proxy.

-Place SmartESS-proxy.jar and conf.ini in same folder.
+For use without compiling, place content of bin/ to the same folder.

 Change parameters in conf.ini
 ```